How to Watch UCLA at Arizona State in College Softball

 How to Watch UCLA at Arizona State in College Softball Today:

-Live stream the UCLA at Arizona State college softball game on fuboTV: Start with a 7-day free trial!
+Live stream the UCLA Bruins at Arizona State Sun Devils game on fuboTV: Start with a 7-day free trial!

-The Bruins had a seven-game winning streak stopped Sunday when they were stunned by Utah at home 8-0 in a run-rule game.
-That came after UCLA took the first two games of the series 1-0 and 2-0.
+Ahead of today's game, the Bruins have gone 39-7 on the season.
+To say that UCLA is considered a championship contender this year would be an understatement.
+Last time out, the Bruins ended up falling short against Arizona State by a final score of 6-1.

-The Sun Devils, who are 16-2 in conference play and lead the Bruins by one game entering the series, swept three games at home from California last weekend, outscoring the Golden Bears 31-8.
+On the other side of this matchup, the Sun Devils are 36-7 entering this game.
+Just like the Bruins, Arizona State is a team that many believe could make a run to a national championship.
+After beating UCLA in the first game of this series, the Sun Devils will look to make a big statement by winning two straight.

 Regional restrictions may apply.